 6.3 STAFF MEMBERS

 A qualified, experienced and talented staff has been selected to operate DJA Music and its associated labels.
 Staff members have honed their skills in the areas of project production, artist & repertoire, marketing and artist promotion.
 In fact, these individuals have produced and marketed projects which have earned nominations for Grammy and Stellar Awards.
 This assemblage is poised to utilize its combined skills to ensure the growth and profitability of DJA.

-DJA is offering several simultaneous investment opportunities to cater to short and long-term investor needs and requirements.
+DJA is offering several simultaneous investment opportunities in this entertainment business plan to cater to short and long-term investor needs and requirements.
 DJA seeks to keep the structure of the financing simple and flexible.

 Phase 1 of the Offering